 37. Catch The Magic

-Explore a local tree farm with your toddler and capture all the small moments of wonder as you venture through the trees.
+Capture your toddler putting on the final Christmas ornament on your tree and all the small moments of wonder as you venture through the decorations.
 Be sure to catch the magic hour light just before sunset.

 38. Letter To SantaWhat’s sweeter than capturing your child’s letter to Santa?
 Snap a shot of them writing and reading the note before they send it to the North Pole.